-147. A firm's "marketing mix" decision areas would NOT include:

-A. Promotion.

-B. People.

-C. Price.

-D. Product.

-E. Place.

-148. A firm's "marketing mix" decision areas would NOT include:

-A. Price.

-B. Promotion.

-C. Product.

-D. Place.

-E. Profit.

-149. Which of the following is NOT one of the four variables in a marketing mix?

-A. Price

-B. Product

-C. Promotion

-D. Payment

-E. Place

-150. Which of the following is true?
+152. Which of the following is true?

-A. The product "P" in the marketing mix stands for only physical goods.

-B. The product "P" in the marketing mix stands for both physical goods and services.

-C. The product "P" in the marketing mix stands for only tangible merchandise.

-D. The product "P" in the marketing mix stands for both physical goods and tangible merchandise.
+- A. The product "P" in the marketing mix stands for only physical goods. - B. The product "P" in the marketing mix stands for both physical goods and services. - C. The product "P" in the marketing mix stands for only tangible merchandise. - D. The product "P" in the marketing mix stands for both physical goods and tangible merchandise.

-A. branding.
+- A. branding.

-B. packaging and warranty.
+- B. packaging and warranty.

-C. physical goods.
+- C. physical goods.

-D. services.
+- D. services.

-E. all of these might be involved with Product.
+- E. all of these might be involved with Product.

-152. "Product" is concerned with:

-A. branding and warranties.
+- A. branding and warranties.

-B. physical goods and/or services.
+- B. physical goods and/or services.

-C. packaging.
+- C. packaging.

-D. developing the right new product for a market.
+- D. developing the right new product for a market.

-E. all of these might be involved with Product.
+- E. all of these might be involved with Product.

-153. "Product" is concerned with:

-A. services.

-B. developing products which will satisfy some customers' needs.

-C. designing, packaging, and branding new products.

-D. physical goods.

-E. All of these might be involved with Product.
+- A. services. - B. developing products that will satisfy some customers' needs. - C. designing, packaging, and branding new products. - D. physical goods. - E. All of these might be involved with Product.

-154. "Product" is NOT concerned with:
+156. "Product" is NOT concerned with:

 A. quality level.

 B. branding.

 C. wholesale price.

 D. packaging.

-151. "Product" is concerned with:

 E. warranty.

-155. Which of the following is NOT a Product-area decision?
+157. Which of the following is NOT a Product-area decision?

 A. Quality level.

 B. Market exposure.

 C. Instructions.

 D. Packaging.

 E. Branding.

-156. Which of the following is NOT considered a product?
+158. Which of the following is NOT considered a product?

 A. Tax advice from a financial consultant.

 B. A computer.

 C. A haircut.

 D. A chair.

 E. All of these are considered products.

-157. Henry Ford told prospective customers of his Model T car, "You can have any color as long as i t is
+159. Henry Ford told prospective customers of his Model T car, "You can have any color as long as it is

 black."
 Which aspect of the marketing mix was he stressing?

 A. Promotion

 B. Product

 C. Place

 D. Price

-158. The packaging design for a new flavor of Ben and Jerry's ice cream is an aspect of which

-component of the marketing mix?
+160. The packaging design for a new flavor of Ben and Jerry's ice cream is an aspect of which component of the marketing mix?

 A. Place

 B. Price

 C. Product

 D. Promotion

-159. Suzuki's 3 year/36,000 mile new car warranty is part of which marketing mix decision area?
+161. Suzuki's 3 year/36,000 mile new car warranty is part of which marketing mix decision area?

 A. Price

 B. Target market

 C. Place

 D. Product

 E. Promotion

-160. Dell, Inc. wants to offer customers televisions in addition to computers.
-This is a change in its
+162. Dell, Inc. wants to offer customers televisions in addition to computers.
+This is a change in its strategy.

-strategy.

 A. pricing

 B. promotional

 C. personnel

 D. product

 E. placement

-161. Big Fizz Co., a manufacturer of cola-flavored drinks, wants to add packaged fruit juices to its existing product line.
+163. Big Fizz Co., a manufacturer of cola-flavored drinks, wants to add packaged fruit juices to its existing product line.
 Big Fizz needs to make some decisions regarding packaging and branding of the fruit juices.
 These decisions would fall under which variable of the marketing mix?

-the half jaices.
-These decisions would fail ander which variable of the marketing mix.

 A. Product

 B. Place

 C. Promotion

 D. Price

-E. Personal selling.
+E. Personal selling

-162. When one considers the strategy decisions organized by the four Ps, branding is related to packaging as:
+164. When one considers the strategy decisions organized by the four Ps, branding is related to packaging as:

 A. branding is to pricing.

 B. production is to marketing.

 C. store location is to sales force selection.

 D. personal selling is to mass selling.

 E. pricing is to promotion.

-163. A firm's decisions regarding channel type, market exposure and kinds of intermediaries would fall under the marketing mix variable of
+165. A firm's decisions regarding channel type, market exposure and kinds of intermediaries would fall under the marketing mix variable of

 A. Product.

 B. Place.

 C. Promotion.

 D. Price.

 E. People.

-164.The area of the marketing mix is concerned with decisions about getting the "right" product to the target market when and where it's wanted.

-A. product

-B. people

-C. promotion

-D. price

-E. place